rcmolina/MaxDuino/README.md

 # maxduino

 https://github.com/rcmolina/MaxDuino_BETA/tree/master/Troubleshooting

+11/06/2022: SdFat improvements

+No more version Numbers due to collaborative new contributions for the project, so ROLLING VERSION now.
 * V1.76 New option to trace ID15 blocks #BLOCKID15_IN.
 Support variable baudrate on the fly for Amstrad CPC ID11 blocks (like TSXControl).
 A bunch of bugs solved: At last solved memory corruption problem when reconfiguring options due to wrong buffer overflow , also reoptimized size to free more space.
 Changed also logic for searching extension when reading file (thanks to David Hooper alias stripwax).
 Double font i2c_start syntax error (@alferboy).